Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Iowa and its opponents have combined to score more than 43 points in three of six games this season.
+- Iowa has combined with its opponents to score more than 43 points in three of six games this season.

 - Purdue's games have gone over 43 points in two opportunities this season.